 Learn more about this medical condition below!

 Interstitial cystitis is generally thought of as symptoms of urinary frequency, urgency, and bladder or pelvic pain.
 Symptoms wax and wane and can progress over time, particularly when untreated.
 Symptoms associated with interstitial cystitis range from mild to severe.
 Patients may go several years between onset of symptoms and getting a diagnosis of IC.
-Patients may have symptoms for 5 years or longer and see 5-7 physicians prior to being diagnosed with IC.
-Patients are often misdiagnosed with recurrent urinary tract infections, even when the urine cultures are negative.
+Some may have symptoms for 5 years or longer and see 5-7 physicians prior to being diagnosed with IC.
+They are often misdiagnosed with recurrent urinary tract infections, even when the urine cultures are negative.

 To help distinguish a difference between the two, here are common symptoms of IC: